 - you took out the loan for a course that started before September 1998

-- your gross earnings are £2,227 or less a month which is equivalent to an annual gross income of £26,727
+- your gross earnings are £2,227 or less a month which is the same as an annual gross income of £26,727

-- you can supply documentary evidence that your income is below this amount
+- you have documentary evidence to show that your income is below this amount

 If you are planning to go abroad for an extended period of time, you may also be able to postpone your repayments.
 But your income level in your new country must still be below the UK income threshold.